Create: Mission & Vision, without clear direction, your team will stay inconsistent and all over the place.

 But I had a lot to learn about communication and development—both requirements for building a solid reputation.

-I spent 3 years in painful trial and error—learning from players, parents, mentors, and now helping the Washington Nationals in player development.
+I spent 5 years in painful trial and error—learning from players, parents, mentors, and now helping the Washington Nationals in player development.

-Coaching is a skill, and it can be learned.
+Player Development is a skill, and it can be learned.

 When I learned this skill, I built and successfully implemented the framework you see here.